A diagnosis of infantile-onset Pompe disease, or IOPD, for your baby could be made through multiple pathways.

-If your baby has shown signs and symptoms of IOPD, your primary doctor or a specialist may have performed tests to further investigate.
+If your baby has shown signs and symptoms of IOPD, your primary healthcare provider or a specialist may have performed tests to further investigate.

 Below is some information on tests that you may encounter if your child is suspected to have Pompe disease.

-When diagnosing a patient with Pompe disease, doctors will create a list of disorders they believe could be causing those symptoms.
+When diagnosing a patient with Pompe disease, healthcare providers will create a list of disorders they believe could be causing those symptoms.
 This process is called differential diagnosis because medical professionals try to “differentiate” the signs and symptoms of various diseases from Pompe disease.
-Doctors use a variety of tests to investigate patients’ symptoms, rule out other diseases, and arrive at a diagnosis.
+Healthcare providers use a variety of tests to investigate patients’ symptoms, rule out other diseases, and arrive at a diagnosis.

 Pompe disease can affect many of the body’s systems, and the following are common tests for IOPD in some parts of the body commonly affected by IOPD:

-Your baby’s doctor may order some additional laboratory tests that will help determine if your infant has Pompe disease.
-The doctor may order a urine test (Hex4 fraction of glucose tetrasaccharide) that is indicative of the glycogen accumulation occurring in Pompe disease, as well as blood tests that are indicators of damage to the tissues affected by Pompe disease.
+Your baby’s healthcare provider may order some additional laboratory tests that will help determine if your infant has Pompe disease.
+The healthcare provider may order a urine test (Hex4 fraction of glucose tetrasaccharide) that is indicative of the glycogen accumulation occurring in Pompe disease, as well as blood tests that are indicators of damage to the tissues affected by Pompe disease.
 The following blood tests can be indicative of muscle damage and may be elevated in patients with Pompe disease: